Astron/Astron/doc/internal_protocol.md

 **DBSERVER_SELECT_STORED_OBJECT_ALL(1020)**
     `args(uint32 context, uint32 do_id)`
 **DBSERVER_SELECT_STORED_OBJECT_ALL_RESP(1021)**
-    `args(uint32 context, uint16 dclass_id, ...)`
+    `args(uint32 context, uint16 dclass_id, FIELD_DATA)`
-> This message queries all information from the object and returns the response.
+> This message queries all of the database fields from the object and returns the response.
-The ... is like that of REQUIRED_OTHER in the STATESERVER object commands.

 **DBSERVER_SELECT_QUERY(1016)**